niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Light

-1. Place the slotted base of the light assembly on to the threaded
+1. Place the slotted base of the light assembly on to the threaded stud pattern

-### Connecting the Light
+2. Feed the wires through the cable glands into controller enclosure

 ![Derail Solar Panel](assets/derail_wire.jpg){: style="height:350px;width:350px"}

-1. Ensure that 5V jumpers are installed
+3. Ensure that 5V jumpers are installed
-2. Connect the light wires to terminals on the board as shown
+4. Connect the light wires to terminals on the board as shown
-3. Use a multimeter to test the connections
+5. Use a multimeter to test the connections

 ---